Colonnade Hotel: History

 The hotel started life as two private Victorian residences in 1865 before being turned into a boarding school in 1880.
 In 1886, it became the Warrington Lodge Medical and Surgery Home for Ladies.

 The mathematician Alan Turing was born there in 1912.
 In 1935 the hospital was converted into The Esplanade Hotel.

 Sigmund Freud stayed at the hotel during the summer of 1938 when he was renovating his house in Hampstead.
 To honour his stay the hotel renamed the best suite the "Sigmund Freud suite".

-In 1944, the hotel was bought by the Cardenas family and its name was changed to the Colonnade Hotel.
+In 1944, the hotel was bought by the Richards family and its name was changed to the Colonnade Hotel.
 The hotel changed hands again in 1998 when it was purchased and renovated by the current owners, The Eton Collection.

 Location

 The hotel's postcode is W9 1ER.
 The nearest London Underground station is Warwick Avenue on the Bakerloo line.